-Michele Madera is a Partner in the Firm’s Philadelphia office.
+Michele Madera is co-chair of the firm’s Corporate Immigration Practice and is based in the Philadelphia office.
 She focuses her practice on providing strategic immigration guidance to a broad spectrum of corporate and institutional clients.
 She counsels them in attracting and retaining top international talent.
 She also advises individual clients facing complex immigration challenges.

 Michele regularly guides corporate clients through the steps of hiring a foreign worker and obtaining work authorization in the U.S., as well as throughout the permanent residence process.
 She also strategizes with international entrepreneurs in obtaining the status necessary to give them flexibility in developing and expanding their business in the United States.

 She analyzes filing and adjudication trends to better align her clients’ filing strategies for long-term success, as well as to forecast the growth and trends of their global workforce.
 This has helped companies experiencing an immigration boom to strategically manage their hiring practices, plan and forecast their departmental budgets, and determine how to operationally manage their changing workforce.

 Michele’s clients know they can count on her critical thinking, ease with data, and deep understanding of the operational side of their business to develop immigration protocols to ensure streamlined and efficient immigration processes.

 She has in-depth expertise in guiding clients through the labor certification process, including planning, performing the labor market test, and responding to audit requests by the Department of Labor.
 She also has managed internal and ICE I-9 audits, as well as worksite compliance efforts, including assisting employers in testing and troubleshooting I-9 and onboarding software.